6

 And I’m assuming that we all want to maintain our mobility as much as possible for as long as possible.

-Well, turns out walking for exercise is one of the best ways most of us can do this.
+Well, turns out walking for exercise is one of the best ways most of us can do this, but that said, walking can be uncomfortable when dealing with achy joints.

 Finding The Best Treadmills For Seniors